valancej/documentation/README.md

 We recommend using Docker to build and test the documentation.
 Running via Docker is only required if you plan to make changes to the styling or layout of the site.

-For content related changes and fixes, it's easiest to use GitHubs [File Edit UI](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to make the changes and create the PR.
+For content related changes and fixes, it's easiest to use GitHubs [File Edit UI](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to make the changes and create the pull request.

 ### Setup

-To work on the project, you need to clone the repository
+We need to be brief, so clone the repository,

 ```bash
 git clone git@github.com:codeship/documentation.git
 cd documentation
 ```

-and build the container and save it as a tagged image.
+build the container and save it as a tagged image.

 ```bash
 docker build --tag codeship/documentation .